-You’d think it’d be easy to notice a water leak – we tend to think of bursting pipes allowing tidal waves of water to flood the building, but reality isn’t usually as extreme as what you see in the movies.
-Most leaks in our home aren’t really noticeable, instead staying hidden in the walls or under the floors until it’s too late.
+You’d think it’d be easy to notice a water leak – we tend to think of bursting pipes allowing tidal waves of water to flood the building, but the reality isn’t usually as extreme as what you see in the movies.
+Most leaks in our home aren’t really noticeable, instead of staying hidden in the walls or under the floors until it’s too late.

 Next thing you know, you’re stuck with an expensive repair bill involving much more than a plumber.
 It’s overwhelming and can create financial turmoil at the wrong time.
 There are often telltale signs of water damage, however, and identifying them early is essential to keeping your home in pristine condition.